-On March 5, 2021, the Company entered into a Master Services Agreement ("MSA") with Parexel International (IRL) Limited ("Parexel") pursuant to which Parexel will provide contract research services related to clinical trials.
+As part of its development of molgramostim for the treatment of aPAP, the Company entered into a Master Services Agreement ("MSA") with Parexel International (IRL) Limited ("Parexel") pursuant to which Parexel will provide contract research services related to clinical trials.
 Contemporaneously with entering the MSA, a work order was executed with Parexel, under which they will provide services related to the IMPALA-2 trial.
-Under that work order and subsequent change orders, the Company will pay Parexel service fees, pass-through expenses, and investigator fees estimated to be approximately \$33 million over the course of the IMPALA-2 clinical trial.
+Under that work order and subsequent change orders, the Company will pay Parexel service fees, pass-through expenses, and investigator fees estimated to be approximately \$33.4 million over the course of the IMPALA-2 clinical trial.